Skip to content

 Visualization of complex topics within the company

-Companies often face the challenge of communicating complex content in an understandable way.
-Various visualization formats are used for this purpose, such as explanatory films, graphic recordings, or large strategic illustrations.
-While explanatory films are often used in marketing or for product communication, graphic recordings are mostly used in workshops or events.
-For strategic topics such as transformation, processes, or corporate visions, on the other hand, large-format visualizations, also known as big pictures or dialogue images, are often used.
-Such visualizations help teams understand contexts more quickly and develop a common view of complex topics.
+Companies often face the challenge of conveying complex content in an understandable way.
+To do this, they use various visualization formats, such as explainer videos, graphic recording, or large-scale strategic illustrations.
+While explainer videos are frequently used in marketing or for product communication, graphic recordings are typically employed during workshops or events.
+For strategic topics such as transformation, processes, or corporate visions, however, large-format visualizations—also known as big pictures, learning maps, or strategy maps—are often used.
+Such visualizations help teams understand relationships more quickly and develop a shared perspective on complex topics.

 Contact